dev5tec/FBEncryptor/README.md

 											    keyData:key
 												     iv:iv];

-The 'iv' is initailization vector for CBC mode. it is abled to be set nil.
+The iv is called 'initailization vector' for CBC mode. it is abled to be set nil.

 (3) Generate iv

 	NSData* iv = [FBEncryptorAES generateIv];

 It generates a 16 bytes random binary value.
-You can use this iv value for +encryptData:keyData:iv:.
+You can use this value for +encryptData:keyData:iv:.

 (4) Utiities